tomjuggler/tomjuggler.github.io/index.md

 Welcome to tomjuggler's software showcase

 I am a circus performer who uses electronics and programming to enhance my performance.
+Lately I have been documenting my projects at [circussscientist.com](https://circusscientist.com)

 ```java